absdnd/jpeg_dc_detection/README.md

 - For direct inference the pretrained models can be downloaded from [here](https://drive.google.com/drive/folders/1bpR2UoW7VyibSNFcQynlm_dnK1ITGGSi?usp=sharing).
 - To use each quality factor separately download and place it under `proposed_results/MCNN/index_all`.
-- Alternatively, you can download all pretrained models by unzipping  the entire folder in `proposed_results`.
+- Alternatively, you can download all pretrained models by unzipping  the entire folder in `proposed_results/MCNN`.

 #### Sample Command.